-How to sell an inherited house
+How to quickly sell an inherited house

 Depending on if the homeowner had a will or not determines if the property needs to go through the probate process.
 This can vary per state and county.
 If you do need to go through the probate process, you can eventually get the deed rightfully transferred to someone else’s name.
-From there, you can gain rights to sell or keep the home yourself.
+From there, you can gain the right to sell or keep the home yourself.
 For those who would want to sell a house fast after inheriting it, the probate process is not your best bet.

 It usually takes months to finalize everything.
 However, once it’s complete, you know that it is official and done correctly.
 For properties that do not need to go through the probate process, selling a house fast is attainable.
 You’ll still need to work out particular details with your family though.
 A quick home sale can happen even if you inherited a house.

-3. Sell a house fast with tenants
+3. Sell a Home Fast with Tenants